kennynahh/uw-reality-labs/README.md

 ## About

-Reality from Scratch is a newly founded design team at the University of Waterloo, which offers students the opportunity to engage directly with virtual reality (VR) technologies.
-This initiative focuses on providing practical experience in VR, covering a comprehensive range of aspects including hardware, software, drivers, and ergonomics, among others.
+Reality from Scratch is a newly founded design team at the University of Waterloo, which offers students the opportunity to engage directly with virtual reality technologies.
+This initiative focuses on providing practical experience in the inner workings of consumer VR technology, covering a comprehensive range of aspects including hardware, software, drivers, and ergonomics, among others.
+While we are a design "team", our main focus is learning and research.

 This repository is primarily maintained by me - please reach out if you have any questions.

 ## Overview

-Based off of open-source guides, the team has been building our very own, fully custom VR headset.
-So far, we have soldered an inertial measurement unit (IMU) and microcontroller unit (MCU) together, and gotten real-time motion vector data translated into SteamVR with drivers forked from the OpenVR SDK.
+Based off of open-source guides, we are building our very own, fully custom VR headset.
+We have soldered an inertial measurement unit (IMU) and microcontroller unit (MCU) together, and gotten real-time motion vector data translated into SteamVR with drivers forked from the OpenVR SDK.
 We then routed the SteamVR output to our VR displays, which will soon have accompanying fresnel lenses and a 3D-printed housing.
+In addition, we have recently recieved many components for our controllers, which we'll dive into deeper below.

 ### Basic HMD Hardware